Optimality of quasi-Monte Carlo methods and suboptimality of the sparse-grid Gauss--Hermite rule in Gaussian Sobolev spaces: Gauss--Hermite sparse-grid quadrature

 \subsection{Lower bounds}

-In this section, we present lower bounds for two types of Smolyak quadratures: one for a general class of index sets (Theorem~\ref{thm:GH-lower-bound-general}) and the other for the classical isotropic case (Theorem~\ref{thm:lower-isotropic-Smolyak}).
-In both cases, the dominant decay rate turns out to be half of the optimal rate as in Theorem~\ref{thm:lower-all-algorithm}.
+In this section, we present lower bounds for two types of Smolyak quadratures: one for a general class of index sets (\cref{thm:GH-lower-bound-general}) and the other for the classical isotropic case (\cref{thm:lower-isotropic-Smolyak}).
+In both cases, the dominant decay rate turns out to be half of the optimal rate as in \cref{thm:lower-all-algorithm}.

-For the isotropic case, we also provide a matching upper bound in Section~\ref{sec:upper-bound}, implying that our lower bound is sharp up to a logarithmic factor.
+For the isotropic case, we also provide a matching upper bound in \cref{sec:upper-bound}, implying that our lower bound is sharp up to a logarithmic factor.
 Furthermore, a lower bound with the same polynomial factor holds for general index sets, implying that using an anisotropic index set, e.g., to exploit anisotropy in the target functions, does not improve the convergence rate.

 To make the statement of the theorem concise, we say that an index set $\Lambda\subset\mathbb{N}^{d}$ is \textit{downward-closed in one direction} if there is a coordinate index $j\in\{1,\dots,d\}$ such that whenever $(1,\dots1,\ell,1\dots,1)\in\Lambda$ holds, where $\ell$ is in the $j$-th position, then for all integers $k\leq\ell$ we also have $(1,\dots1,k,1\dots,1)\in\Lambda$.
 Clearly, downward-closed set is downward-closed in one direction. \begin{theorem} Suppose that a finite index set $\Lambda\subset\mathbb{N}^{d}$ is downward-closed in one direction.
 Let $S_{\Lambda}$ be the corresponding sparse-grid quadrature based on the Gauss--Hermite rule.
 Let $N$ be the total number of the point evaluations used in $S_{\Lambda}$.
 Then, we have